zhaodong2013062/azure-iot-sdk-c/provisioning_client/devdoc/secure_custom_hsm.md

 The SDK ships an [example custom HSM file](https://github.com/Azure/azure-iot-sdk-c/blob/hsm_secure/provisioning_client/samples/custom_hsm_example/custom_hsm_example.c) that we will modify here to use with the zymbit system.

-Since the private keys for the certificate never leave the zymbit hardware in the HSM code we return a 'unknown' key value to the Azure SDK.
+Since the private keys for the certificate never leave the zymbit hardware in the HSM code we return an 'unknown' key value to the Azure SDK.
 The SDK treats this value as a black box and will send the value unmodified to the tlsio adapter in the SDK.

-Fire up your favorite editor and modify the custom hsm file (~/azure-iot-sdk-c/provisioning_client/samples/custom_hsm_example/custom_hsm_example.c) replacing the COMMON_NAME and CERTIFICATE variables at the top of the file.
+Fire up your favorite editor and modify the custom HSM file (~/azure-iot-sdk-c/provisioning_client/samples/custom_hsm_example/custom_hsm_example.c) replacing the COMMON_NAME and CERTIFICATE variables at the top of the file.
   You can change the PRIVATE_KEY value to anything you like, the SDK use the value.

 ```C